Did you know it is possible to predict the market by reading the candlestick chart?

 Here’s an example of the bar chart and candlestick chart:

 The bar chart and the candlestick chart may look similar, but there’s indeed a difference.
 In a candlestick chart, the relationship between open and close is represented by the color of the body.
-Whereas the bars have a single vertical line and two horizontal lines on either side of the vertical line.
+In contrast, the bars have a single vertical line and two horizontal lines on either side of the vertical line.

 When an appropriate candlestick pattern forms on a price chart, crypto traders can anticipate price continuations or reversals.
 Therefore, a single candlestick and a group of candlesticks are essential to define a crypto trading asset’s upcoming price movement.